aviatesk/EscapeAnalysis.jl/README.md

 The escape analysis also needs to track which values can be aliased to each other.
 This is needed because in Julia IR, the same object is sometimes represented by different IR elements.
-Since the analysis maintains `EscapeLattice` per IR element, we need to make sure that those different IR elements that actually represent the same object to share the same escape information.
+Since the analysis maintains `EscapeLattice` per IR element, we need to make sure that those different IR elements that actually can represent the same object to share the same escape information.
 Program constructs that return the same object as their operand(s) like `PiNode` and `typeassert` are obvious examples that require this escape information aliasing.
 But the escape information equalization between aliased values is needed for other cases too,